eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 cases but inefficient in general, as it often leads to unnecessary latency and wake-ups without data.

 The ``Waitset`` can be used to relinquish control (putting the thread to sleep) and wait for user-defined ``events`` to occur.
-Here an event is associated with a condition and occurs when this condition becomes true.
 Usually, these events correspond to the availability of data at specific subscribers.
 This way we can immediately wake up when data is available and will avoid unnecessary wake-ups if no data is available.

-It manages a set of triggers which can be activated to indicate that a corresponding event occurred which wakes up a potentially waiting thread.
-Upon waking up it can be determined which conditions became true and caused the wake-up.
-In the case that the wake-up event was the availability of new data, this data can now be collected at the subscriber.
+The Waitset is an implementation of the reactor pattern and is informed with a push strategy that one of the attached events occured at which it informs the user.

 For more information on how to use the Waitset see [Waitset](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/waitset/README.md).